mustafar/nh-recipes/content/blog/saghpehta/index.md

 # Directions
 First clean and chop the bathua and soya.
 Remove all the thick stems.
 Wash and drain.

 Wash the daal and put into a pressure cooker.
 Add the chopped and well drained greens.
 Add chopped ginger, green chile, salt, red chile powder.
 Add 2½ cups of water.
 Pressure cook for 10-12 minutes.
-On opening, stir well and adjust the thickness of the saghpaeta.
+On opening, stir well and adjust the thickness of the saghpehta.
 It should not be too thin.

 Now prepare the seasoning.
 In a small fry pan warm the ghee and add the sliced onions.
 Once nearly brown add the whole red chile, cumin and asafoetida.
-Pour over the saghpaeta and serve.
+Pour over the saghpehta and serve.
 It is eaten with plain rice.